oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     java -cp /usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-2.27.0.jar:/usr/lib64/java-oci-sdk/third-party/lib/*:/usr/lib64/java-oci-sdk/examples DataSafeRestAPIClientExample $BUCKET $COMPARTMENT</copy>
     ```

-    Note: Notice that we used a slightly different Java command in this step than in a previous task.
-To execute the class file from anywhere, we need to include the path to the `examples` directory in the class path.

 4. Save and close the file (press **Escape**, enter **:wq**, and press **Return**).

 5. Add permissions to the script.

-    ```
+    ```text
     # <copy>chmod 777 datasafejob.sh</copy>
     ```

-## Task 15: Schedule the SH script using crontab
+## Task 16: Schedule the SH script using crontab

 Start by scheduling the SH script to run every minute so that you can test that the scheduling works.
 After confirming, change the schedule to be at 2AM every day.

 1. To edit the cron job, enter the following command:

-    ```
+    ```text
     # <copy>crontab -e</copy>
     ```

-2. Test that scheduling works by running the script every minute.
-Add the following to the first line and then save (press **Escape**, enter **:wq**, and press **Return**):
+2. Add the following to the first line and then save (press **Escape**, enter **:wq**, and press **Return**):

-    ```
+    ```text
     <copy>* * * * * /usr/local/bin/datasafejob.sh</copy>
     ```

 3. Generate some activity for Data Safe to audit.
 To do this, access Database Actions for your target database.
-Download the `load-data-safe-sample-data_admin.sql` script and open it in a text editor, such as NotePad.
+Download the [**load-data-safe-sample-data_admin.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/load-data-safe-sample-data_admin.sql) script and open it in a text editor, such as NotePad.
 Copy the entire script to the clipboard and paste it into the worksheet in Database Actions.
 On the toolbar, click the **Run Script** button and wait for the script to finish running.

 4. Return to your bucket and view the audit data being collected each minute.

 5. In Cloud Shell, access crontab.

-    ```
+    ```text
     # <copy>crontab -e</copy>
     ```

 6. Change the schedule to be at 2AM every day and then save the file (press **Escape**, enter **:wq**, and press **Return**).

-    In the example below, the 02*** indicates that the cron job runs any time the system clock shows 2am.
-7**** indicates the cron job initiates every time the system clock shows 7 in the minutes position.
+    In the example below, `0 2 * * *` indicates that the cron job runs any time the system clock shows 2am.

-    ```
+    ```text
     <copy>0 2 * * * /usr/local/bin/datasafejob.sh</copy>
     ```

-## Task 16: Remove the scheduled activity in crontab
+## Task 17: Remove the scheduled activity in crontab

 1. Access crontab.

-    ```
+    ```text
     # <copy>crontab -e</copy>
     ```